shivamdevs/lucide-cli/README.md

 ## Information

-This CLI tool currently supports `react` framework only.
+This CLI tool currently supports `React` framework only.
 \
 New features and frameworks will be added in due time.
 \